-The facility RCRA permit requirements for dust control onsite and wind dispersal of dust offsite have been effective in maintaining emissions well below regulatory requirements.
+The USEI facility RCRA permit requirements for dust control onsite and wind dispersal of dust offsite have been effective in maintaining emissions well below regulatory requirements.
 The type and volume of waste proposed for shipment under the proposed 10 CFR 20.2002 request and exemption would not require a change in operating procedures or air quality monitoring and would be considered part of normal operations.
-Consequently, there would be no impact to USEI's air quality.
+Consequently, there would be no impact to the air quality at the USEI site.
+Air quality at the HDP site was previously addressed in the Amendment 57 EA associated with the HDP Decommissioning Plan.
+No additional air quality impacts are expected to result from the proposed action.
+Similar site operations and excavation that may affect air quality at the HDP would take place regardless of whether or not this 10 CFR 20.2002 authorization and exemption are granted.